Carlo Cecere

 Carlo Cecere (7 November 1706 – 15 February 1761) was an Italian composer of operas, concertos and instrumental duets including, for example, some mandolin duets and a concerto for mandolin.
 Cecere worked in the transitional period between the Baroque and Classical eras.

 Life

 Surprisingly little is known about his life, given that he lived in the 18th century.
-It is known that Cecere was born in Grottole (Basilicata) and died in Naples; he is buried in the chapel of the Congregazione dei Musici di S. Maria la Nuova.
+It is known that Cecere was born in Grottole (Basilicata) and died in Naples both then in the Kingdom of Naples; he is buried in the chapel of the Congregazione dei Musici di S. Maria la Nuova.
 But it is not even known which instrument(s) he played by preference.
 According to some sources, he was mainly a violinist—he was certainly a violinist in the monastery of the Carmine in Naples—whereas other sources believe he was primarily a flautist.

 Music

 Cecere set to music at least two librettos by Pietro Trinchera, including La tavernola abentorosa.
 Trinchera, not Cecere, was punished because La tavernola abentorosa's satirical portrayal of monastic life was considered a buffoonish mockery.
 It was the first comic opera written specifically for a monastic audience.